dotnet/templating/docs/Localization.md

 # Template localization

-The templates are localizable.
-If the template is localized for the language matching the current locale, its elements will appear in that language in UX including `dotnet new` and Visual Studio.
+.NET Templates are localizable.
+If a template is localized for the language matching the current locale, its elements will appear in that language in hosts that use the Template Engine libraries, including `dotnet new` and the Visual Studio New Project Dialog.
 Localizable elements are:
 - name
 - author